GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 The scripts provided in this repository require the existence of a `cluster_config` file in the root directory.
 This config file contains a baseline set of variables, including the GCP Region, Zone and Project ID to be used when creating the GKE cluster.
 A template of this configuration file named [cluster_config.example](../scripts/cluster_config.example) can be found in the scripts directory.
 Please create a copy of this file in the root directory, rename to `cluster_config` and modify as needed.

 >**NOTE:** If a `cluster_config` file is not detected in the root, the script will attempt to create one for you with the default values set.
-By default, these values will deploy a Private Linux GKE cluster in a standalone VPC.
+By default, these values will deploy a Private GKE cluster with a default linux nodepool in a standalone VPC.

 The section below outlines the required and optional configuration settings.